V. Departmental requirements for the Ph.D. degree

 - GEOL 784 – Vadose Zone Hydrology (3 credits)

-A minimum of 73 graduate credits is required for a Ph.D., of which at least 48 credits must be in course work (grade of B or better).
-With the approval of the Advisory-Examining Committee and Departmental Chair, up to 24 credits (Grade B or better) can be transferred from other graduate work and applied to the UNR Ph.D. program.
-At least 30 credits of formal course work must be in 700 level classes.
-One credit of 795 (Comprehensive) must be taken.
-At least 24 credits should be in dissertation research.
+A minimum of 61 graduate credits is required for a Ph.D., of which at least 30 credits must be in course work (grade of B or better).
+With the approval of the Advisory-Examining Committee and DGSE Chair, up to 15 credits (Grade B or better) can be transferred from other graduate work and applied to the UNR Ph.D. program.
+At least 20 credits of formal course work must be in 700 level classes.
+One credit of 795 (Comprehensive) must be taken, and at least 30 credits must be in dissertation research.
 Any exceptions to these requirements must be approved by the Advisory/Examining Committee, Department Chair, and Graduate Dean.
 See Program of Study Requirements through the Graduate School for additional details about requirements.

 The Graduate Seminar (GEOL 790) is required of all students entering MS. and Ph.D. programs in Geology, Geophysics, and the M.S. in Geologic Engineering.
 Doctoral students must enroll in a minimum of 5 semesters.
 Graduate seminar is a forum for faculty and students from UNR and other organizations to present information on cutting edge topics in the geological sciences.
 The seminar schedule varies each semester.

-The committee is very important in guiding the student's progress toward an advanced degree, and high priority should be placed on forming the committee early in the graduate program (e.g., the first year).
-For a student entering a Ph.D. program with a Bachelor's degree, the committee should be formed by the third semester.
-For students with a Master's degree, the committee should be formed by the end of the second semester.
+The committee is very important in guiding the student's progress toward an advanced degree, and high priority should be placed on forming the committee early in the graduate program (i.e., the first year) before your qualifying examination.
 The committee is also charged with approving the student's Program of Study.
+Please see section III for information on the committee.

 The Department of Geological Sciences and Engineering and the university as a whole require three examinations for a Ph.D. degree: